akshay0814/akshay0814/README.md

 - 👋 Hi, I’m Akshay
-- 👀 I’m interested in data handling
+- 👀 I’m interested in Data Analytics, Data Science and Machine Learning.
-- 🌱 I’m currently learning data analytics and data science
+- 🌱 I’m currently learning Python, MySQL, Analytical skills, Power BI, etc.
+- 💞️ I'm looking forward to colaborate on all topics related to Data Science, Data Analytics, Machine Learning, MySQL.
+- 🚀 You can reach me on my email id - akshayjadhav3495@gmail.com

 <!---
 akshay0814/akshay0814 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.